The Best Christmas Books for Kids by Age Group

-Thomas & Friends present an adorable Christmas book that every train lover is sure to enjoy.
-For each of the 12 days leading up to the Christmas, kids will enjoy meeting a new engine who is decorated to celebrate the season.
+Thomas & Friends presents an adorable Christmas book that every train lover is sure to enjoy.
+For each of the 12 days leading up to Christmas, kids will enjoy meeting a new engine that is decorated to celebrate the season.
 They are each participating in the celebration in different ways and your kids are sure to enjoy the daily surprise.

 So many Disney stories are packed into this book that will help you countdown to Christmas with your kids.
 They are sure to recognize many, if not most of the characters.
 There is one story for each day in the month of December.
 Grab this book ahead of time so you can begin a Christmas tradition this year with your kids!

 Do you have a Toy Story lover in your house?
 If Woody and Buzz are favorites for your kiddos, then you have to grab this Christmas book.
 The gang joins together to plan a Christmas party for everyone to enjoy together, Of course, there are some snags along the way, but nothing is too big for Buzz Lightyear to figure out.

 The Little Critters’ are sharing their Christmas as the Little Critter is trying to do something special for mom.
 And yet, everything he does seems to backfire in some way.
 The morning of Christmas Little Critter doesn’t want to wake mom and dad, so he opens his gifts and parades into their bedroom to show them all the great gifts he got.

 Where Do Diggers Celebrate Christmas?, Brianna Caplan Sayres